cybozu-go/meows/docs/commands.md

 This sub command set a Slack channel to notified job result.
 This is used by calling it in the workflow yaml file.
+If it is not specified, the environment variable `MEOWS_SLACK_CHANNEL` is specified.

 ### `meows runner list REPOSITORY`